-By taking HUM 216-219 right away, in your first year, you will meet 12 highly distinguished humanities faculty from a variety of disciplines, and you will fulfill a number of general education requirements (two LA, an HA, and an EC).
-The Sequence provides not only foundation for future studies but also creates for you an immediate community of engaged peers, who will support and enliven your studies not only during the adjustments of freshman year but across all four years at Princeton.
+By taking HUM 216-219 you will meet 12 highly distinguished humanities faculty from a variety of disciplines, and you will fulfill a number of general education requirements (two LA’s, an HA, and an EC).
+The sequence provides not only a foundation for your future studies but also an immediate community of engaged peers, who will enliven all your remaining years at Princeton.
 Enrolling in your will give you the benefits of HUM as early as possible.
 When beginning college you can meet and build close relationships with particular faculty in their areas of interest.
 Like many sequence students, you could go on to take advanced seminars with the same instructors in future semesters.
-You might find a new passion (e.g., philosophy, history, art history, classics, literatures in English French, German, Italian, Spanish, Russian, etc.).
-Humanities Sequence students often meet a faculty member with whom they go on to take more advanced seminars in sophomore year and beyond.
+You might find a new passion (e.g. philosophy, history, art history, classics, literatures in English, French, German, Italian, Spanish, Russian, etc.) that changes your intended concentration.

-The full-year sweep of the course, from ancient to modern, defines the Sequence.
-A broad survey course that maps the pivotal texts, events, and artifacts of the Western intellectual tradition, it is also an ongoing cultural conversation, with many unique opportunities to place its texts in their material context (including excursions and trips to New York City).
-In the fall semester, you will gain a strong foundation in classical texts and develop important bonds with faculty and peers.
+A broad survey course that maps the pivotal texts, events, and artifacts of the Western intellectual tradition, the sequence is also an ongoing cultural conversation, with many unique opportunities to place its texts in their material context (including excursions and trips to New York City), In the fall semester, you will gain a strong foundation in classical texts and develop important bonds with faculty and peers.
 These conversations reach their full fruition in the second semester, as bonds intensify, your reading and writing skills are honed, and you see classical and medieval influences taken up and transformed in the Renaissance and Modern eras.
 Students who complete the full year will be eligible to apply for international opportunities in the sophomore year, including trips to Greece and Rome.